 July and August are the peak season for travelling to Croatia and accommodation costs during this time are at an all-time high.
 This is particularly true in Split and Dubrovnik.

 Actually, in these cities, you may as well book yourself a hotel most of the time as there really is little price difference between a central hostel and a private room!
 Opt to stay a little out of the centre if you can.

 For instance, in Split, you can stay outside of the old town.
 Spinut is a good area that is a 15-minute walk away from the seafront.

 You can actually stay in student dormitories here (search for Bruno Busic dorms) while the students are away for the summer.
 Better yet, staying outside of the main tourist areas means that you are closer to more authentic restaurants where the food is also lower cost.

 In Dubrovnik, you can enjoy the same cost savings if you stay outside of the old town.
 Of course, travelling out of season is a good way to save money.

 Do you have any additional questions about solo travel in Croatia or about planning a trip here in general?
-Leave a comment below, I’ll get back to you ASAP.
+You might also enjoy this post on travelling to Croatia in the winter.